junxit/us-congress-bills-113/bill.md

 legis-num: H.R.
 4194
 congress: 113th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 4194

-> To provide for the elimination or modification of Federal reporting requirements.
+That the bill from the House of Representatives (H.R.
+4194) entitled “An Act to provide for the elimination or modification of Federal reporting requirements.”, do pass with the following

+*In lieu of the matter proposed to be inserted, insert the following:*

 ## § 1.
 Short title